ARMmbed/mbed-access-point/README.md

 The pre-built image for Raspberry Pi 2B contains the necessary modules and packages to convert a Raspberry Pi into an OpenWrt-based Linux Router.

 The current version of mbed Access Point doesn't support tunneling, so it needs IPv6 support in the backbone network to set up end-to-end communication (Thread end nodes to [mbed Device Connector](https://connector.mbed.com/)).
-If your network only supports IPv4, you can use the default LAN network prefix included in the image: it creates an isolated Thread network based on the [ULA](https://tools.ietf.org/html/rfc4193) prefix `fd00:db80::/64`, so you can set up a Thread network without IPv6 support.
+If your backbone network only supports IPv4, you can use the default LAN network prefix included in the image: it creates an isolated Thread network based on the [ULA](https://tools.ietf.org/html/rfc4193) prefix `fd00:db80::/64`, so you can set up a Thread network without IPv6 support.
 The limitation in this configuration is that the Thread end nodes can only talk with mbed Access Point.

 To use the pre-built image: